How Zoox turned a failed Series C into the future – TechCrunch

 Why Singapore might become Asia’s Silicon Valley

 In this Extra Crunch story, Catherine Shu argues that Singapore might become Asia’s next Silicon Valley.
 The long-time global financial hub will expect hundreds of new jobs in the next few years as ByteDance and Alibaba reportedly plan regional offices in the city-state.
-The interest comes as Google, Facebook, and Twilio already have operations in Singapore.
+The interest comes as Google, Facebook and Twilio already have operations in Singapore.

 The spotlight comes with pressure on companies to find the best tech talent in Singapore, which has a population of 5.6 million.